 When purchasing a three or four-unit property, additional reserves are required.
 You should have two months PITI in flexible reserves in addition to covering all down Payment and closing charges.
 This is not necessary when purchasing a two-unit duplex.

-Work with a skilled loan officer
+Work with a reputed mortgage company

 If you’re told you can’t do something, it doesn’t always mean you don’t qualify.
 For example, qualifying for a house loan for hundreds of thousands of dollars is not just something a computer or machine can do.
 It might be very complicated and challenging for certain homebuyers.